 Does your child own a smartphone and spends more time online?
-If yes, you must bear specific points in mind and should start using parental control apps.
+If yes, you must bear specific points in mind and should start using the parental control app.
 Here are also 10 best parental control tips.

 Do you know any of the digital hazards your child needs to be aware of?
 Well, cyberbullying, cyberstalking, online predation, sexting are the threats which are well-known compared to the malware.

 Viruses, worms, trojans, ransomware, adware are malicious software(malware), written with the intent of damaging devices, and stealing data.
 A load of people is panicking over the recent instances of malware attacks that are coming to light, highlighting the privacy risk users face today.

 Parents might warn their children about the known digital hazards and ask them to remain cautious during online navigation.
 But children are curious by nature and hackers to keep finding new ways to get into others’ phones.

 If you are concerned about your child’s privacy and want to protect their personal information from spyware attacks, use child monitoring apps, and ask them to follow the tips mentioned here.

 10 Best parental control tips to protect your child’s privacy online